ray-project/ray/doc/source/workflows/basics.rst

 By default, each task will be given a name generated by the library, ``<MODULE_NAME>.<FUNC_NAME>``.
 In the example above, ``step`` is given as the task name for function ``simple``.

-When the task name duplicates, we append ``_n`` to the name by the order of execution as it task ID.
-So the initial task get the ID ``step``, the second one get ``step_1``, and this goes on for all later tasks.
+When the task name duplicates, we append ``_n`` to the name by the order of execution as its task ID.
+So the initial task gets the ID ``step``, the second one gets ``step_1``, and this goes on for all later tasks.

 Error handling
 --------------

-Workflows provides two ways to handle application-level exceptions: (1) automatic retry (as in normal Ray tasks), and (2) the ability to catch and handle exceptions.
+Workflow provides two ways to handle application-level exceptions: (1) automatic retry (as in normal Ray tasks), and (2) the ability to catch and handle exceptions.

 - If ``max_retries`` is given, the task will be retried for the given number of times if the workflow task failed.
 - If ``retry_exceptions`` is True, then the workflow task retries both task crashes and application-level errors;